dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

-If you analyze this, you get a gentle *hint* that *maybe* you forgot a return,
+If you analyzed this, you got a gentle *hint* that *maybe* you forgot a return,
 but if not, no big deal.
 That's because if execution reaches the end of a
 function body then Dart implicitly returns `null`.
 Since every type is nullable,
 *technically* this function is safe, even though it's probably not what you